-Chelsea had plenty of money to splash in the Roman Abramovich era – and as such, they were able to afford the occasional slip-up in the transfer market.
+Chelsea had plenty of money to splash over the past 20 years – and as such, they were able to afford the occasional slip-up in the transfer market.

 We’ve looked back at some of those Chelsea signings who were supposed to be the bees’ knees but failed to do the business.

 One of the first signings made by the ‘new’ Chelsea, Mutu started like a train with four goals in his first three games, but a strike in a cup defeat to Arsenal in February 2004 would end up being his 10th and last for the club.